IanBoyanZhang/MasteringRTOS/README.md

 **The task yielding in FreeRTOS on ARM cortex M processor is nothing but just pending the PendSV exception **

+**Triggering of task yielding is always architecture specific.
+In ARM cortex M processor architecture task yielding (i.e. context switch to potential task is triggered by pending the PendSV Exception**

 ## References

 [FreeRTOS source code reading notes (CHN)](https://my.oschina.net/u/3699634/blog/1544909)